-Rather than try to elaborate on why this book is a must read for every organizational leader, I decided in would more useful to let you decide for yourself.
+Rather than try to elaborate on why this book is a must read for every organizational leader, I decided it would be more useful to let you decide for yourself.

 From the book’s description: